 Together the pair will draw in other scientist and clinicians to bridge the gap between laboratory findings and clinical practice and vice versa.
 They will work with their colleagues to establish and evaluate the MS Translation Centre at the Menzies Institute for Medical Research in Tasmania.
 The Centre aims to progress discoveries along the translational pipeline to accelerate the delivery of new interventions to improve the lives of people with MS.

-In the first six months of their Paired Fellowship Dr Young and Professor Taylor have made progress on all the aims of their work.
+Associate Professor Young and Professor Taylor have continued to make excellent progress on all aims of their work.

 Updated: 08 November, 2017